Leo Lewin: Art collection

 Leo Lewin had an important art collection.

 He was a member of the Künstlerbund, which promoted Silesian artists.

-The collection consisted of from many paintings and drawings by Max Slevogt and Max Liebermann (Bügelnde Dame), who was a friend and created portraits of the Lewin family.
+The collection consisted of many paintings and drawings by Max Slevogt and Max Liebermann (Bügelnde Dame), who was a friend and created portraits of the Lewin family.
 The sculptor August Gaul created the Kleiner Tierpark for Lewin, consisting of fifteen tiny bronze and silver figures, and also a fountain with goose statues, which stood in the villa garden on Akazienallee.
 In the villa there were paintings by Hans von Marées, Wilhelm Trübner, Lovis Corinth (Walchensee im Herbst), Hans Thoma and Carl Spitzweg, as well as sculptures by Georg Kolbe and Ernst Barlach.
 Lewin also owned some drawings by the painter Adolph von Menzel, such as the procession in Hofgastein, which is now in the Neue Pinakothek in Munich.

 In 1921 he acquired two landscape paintings at Edvard Munch's exhibition in the Cassirer gallery in Berlin.
 He also acquired still lifes by Pablo Picasso, which are now in the Tate Gallery in London, as well as works by French realists such as Camille Corot (for example poetry, now in the Wallraf-Richartz Museum in Cologne), Honoré Daumier.
 He owned a work by Édouard Manet, which shows a young bull in a meadow and was created in Versailles in 1881, as well as portraits by Renoir, a landscape painting by Camille Pissarro, a painting by Paul Cézanne and a painting by Claude Monet, the snow-covered vineyards at Moulin d'Orgemont shows.
 Before Max Silberberg purchased it, Lewin was the owner of the Courbet now at Yale University Art Gallery entitled, "Le Grand Pont".

 In April 1927, Lewin auctioned some of his collection at Paul Cassirer.